BigDataBiology/SemiBin/docs/usage.md

 ## Advanced-bin mode

 Especially for multi-samples binning, running with `multi_easy_bin` takes much time when processing samples serially.
 You can split the step and manually run SemiBin parallelly.

 Another advantage is that you do not annotate contigs and train models for every sample.
-You can use our provided trained models and get a good model from your own datasets.
+You can use our built-in trained models and get a good model from your own datasets for single-sample binning.
 Then you can transfer this to your datasets to get binning results and it can save much time.

 ### Generate cannot-link constrains

-SemiBin has builtin support for [MMseqs2](https://github.com/soedinglab/MMseqs2) (the default) and [CAT](https://github.com/dutilh/CAT) for generating contig taxonomic classifications and generating cannot-link file.
+SemiBin has built-in support for [MMseqs2](https://github.com/soedinglab/MMseqs2) (the default) and [CAT](https://github.com/dutilh/CAT) for generating contig taxonomic classifications and generating cannot-link file.
 See below for format